cesbo/help/src/content/docs/en/astra/streams/index.md

 1. Go to the main Dashboard
 2. Click "New Stream" in the upper right corner

-A dialog opens where you choose between SPTS (Single Program Stream) or MPTS (Multi Program Stream).

 ## General Options

 Configure basic stream settings that control how your stream behaves and appears in the system.